Xander-de-Keijzer/MasterMind/README.md

 > Resources

-In the resources directory there are 2 importend files to read, Theory.md explaining my thought processes
-Solutions.md explaining the algorithms pros and cons
+In the resources directory there are 2 importend files to read, Theory.md explaining how I came up with a solution to filter questions Solutions.md explaining the algorithms pros and cons

 > How to play